akoushik2k/project-team-6/README.md

 The `.vscode/settings.json` also customizes the VSCode user interface sligthly to make navigation and debugging easier.
 But that is a matter of preference and can be turned off by removing the appropriate settings.

 ## Instructions For Running The Unit Tests
-The unit tests are written using the pytest framework, along with pytest-cov to generate coverage metrics.
+The unit tests are written using the `pytest` framework, along with `pytest-cov` to generate coverage metrics.
 The tests cover the following modules:
 * analysis
 * config
 * models
 * utils
 * run

-Note that the test module and the __init__.py files are excluded from coverage.
-You can modify this behavior by editing the .coveragerc configuration file.
+Note that the `tests` module and the `__init__.py` files are excluded from coverage.
+You can modify this behavior by editing the `.coveragerc` configuration file.

 To run the tests and generate coverage metrics, execute the following command from the root directory:
 ```bash
 pytest
 ```

-The pytest.ini file defines the test modules to run, the testpath, and other pytest configurations.
+The `pytest.ini` file defines the `testpath`, and other `pytest configurations`.
 Alternatively, you can run the following command to get coverage metrics for all modules in the project:
 ```bash
 pytest --cov=.
 ```